Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_09.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="9.10"}}

 Run the app and click on one of the party links.
-You'll see that party details page loads full data as before.
+You'll see that party details page loads with full data as before.

 Now is time for the parties search.
 Let's add search input and button to the right of "Add" button.
 We are going to extend PartiesList component since this features is related to the parties list itself: